+Frigaard Property Group AS is in possession of a steel factory, through its ownership in the subsidiary Metacon AS.
 Our steel factory has prepared EPDs for steel production and has certificates for this.
 An EPD (Environmental Product Declaration) is a concise third-party verified and registered document with transparent and comparable information on products' environmental performance throughout the life cycle.
 Both the underlying LCA (Life-Cycle Assessment) and the EPD are always based on international standards.
-More than 900 EPDs from over 170 companies are now published and freely available at EPD-Norway.
+More than 2000 EPDs from over 250 companies are now published and freely available at EPD-Norway (www.edp-norge.no).